-You can define an alternative view to render list items using 'item\view' parameter.
+Since 1.11, you can define an alternative view to render list items using 'item view' parameter.

 In some cases, default entity views may be unsuitable for your needs.
-Using item\view allows you to customize the look, while preserving pagination, list's HTML markup etc.
+Using item_view allows you to customize the look, while preserving pagination, list's HTML markup etc.